iksnae/actual-intelligence/README.md

 ## GitHub Pages Setup

-To enable GitHub Pages for this repository:
+For the GitHub Pages deployment to work correctly, please follow these steps:

-1. Go to the repository settings: https://github.com/iksnae/actual-intelligence/settings
+1. Go to the repository settings: https://github.com/iksnae/actual-intelligence/settings/pages
-2. Navigate to "Pages" in the left sidebar
-3. Under "Build and deployment", select:
+2. Under "Build and deployment":
-   - Source: "GitHub Actions"
+   - Source: Select "Deploy from a branch"
-4. Save the settings

-This will allow the GitHub Actions workflow to deploy the book to GitHub Pages.
+   - Branch: Select "gh-pages" and "/ (root)"
+   - Click "Save"
+3. Under "GitHub Pages visibility", select:
+   - "Public" (if you want everyone to be able to view the page)
+4. The workflow will automatically deploy to the gh-pages branch when code is pushed to main or a new tag is created
+5. After the workflow completes, your site will be available at: https://iksnae.github.io/actual-intelligence/

+**Note**: The first deployment will automatically create the gh-pages branch.
+After the workflow runs successfully, return to the Pages settings to select the gh-pages branch as your source.